Monday Night Community Dinners

 Who provides dinner?
-Our members provide the meals.
+Our members, volunteers and local businesses provide the meals.
 A dinner coordinator does the shopping and several people take turns cooking.
-Most meals are prepared at the church, with members bringing donations of extra sides and desserts.
+Meals are prepared at the church, with members bringing donations of extra sides and desserts.
 Dinner guests have also brought in food at times, such as apples, cuties, and Kool-Aid.
-Last Thanksgiving, dinner guests contributed vegetables, potatoes and cranberry sauce.
+Recently, Thanksgiving, dinner 2019 was served to 90 guests, some of whom contributed vegetables, potatoes and cranberry sauce.
 The dinner has become akin to the multiplication of loaves and fishes!
 No one leaves hungry.